Gustavomurta/ESP32_frequencyMeter/ESP32_Frequency_Meter_2CH/readme.txt

 Maybe the solution is to configure the interrupt priorities of the two counters, but this is only allowed in the new drivers for PC Unit.
 I think that to use this new driver version, I will have to make several changes.
 I am researching a solution.

+I implemented a variable for calibrating measurements (offset)- calibrator => calibrator of frequency reading (may be + or - integer numbers).

 I chose another library for the LCD I2C Display.
 Simpler and functional with the new ESP32 firmware.
 I removed the option to connect directly to the LCD, as it was confusing for some.
 I changed the inclusion of some ESP32 libraries, to make them compatible with the new ESP32 firmware.